Anna Louise Strong: Final years in China

 Two years after that, she made a keynote speech on China's realities and tried to change the stance of the U.S. government in backing the Chinese nationalists.
 Strong lived in the old Italian Legation in Beijing which had been converted into flats for the leading "foreign friends".
 They were allocated on the "bleak basis" of seniority; New Zealand civil servant Gerald Hensley recalled that when he visited Rewi Alley in 1973, Alley was living in the best downstairs front apartment which had been allocated to Strong until she died, at which time Alley moved into it and everyone else moved on one place.
 Through all of this, she became "disaffected with political systems and people" but did not lose her zeal for justice, continuing to write, with Chinese publishers republishing "much of her writing as a Works set."
 She was not stopped, even by her old age, in her dedication to "Marxist doctrine," especially in China and across the world, writing emotional and colorful accounts that were very popular.

+By 1966, Strong had become an "honorary member of the Red Guards" who returned to the Soviet Union from time to time.
 In the later part of her life, Strong was "honored and revered by the Chinese," despite reports in the Toronto Star that the Red Guards were calling her an "imperialist agent," and even remained "in the good graces of the Chinese through the cultural revolution" with Chinese leaders considering her "their unofficial spokesperson to the English speaking world."

 By 1970 she was staying at a hospital in Beijing (then Peking), where she had been pulling out her "intravenous tubes and had refused to eat and take medication".
 She was reportedly visited by Premier Zhou Enlai, Guo Moruo, and other high government officials.
 Zhou Enlai had encouraged her to cooperate with the doctors in the hospital because "you have important things to do for us and the rest of the world".
 Strong died of a heart attack on March 29, 1970.
+Guo delivered a eulogy for her, and Mao, Zhou, Lin Biao, and other high level leadership sent wreaths to her memorial.

 Legacy

+Strong was one of the first English-language writers to disseminate Mao Zedong Thought and the history and strategy of the CCP.

 Strong's papers reside at the Libraries Special Collections at the University of Washington in Seattle.
 Within the papers of Eleanor Roosevelt are "reports from Anna Louise Strong during and after her visits to Russia and China" although this does not mean there was any relationship, professionally, between Strong and Eleanor.
-Strong's distant cousin Maurice Strong, played an important role in the environmental movement, including in the United Nations Environment Programme (UNEP).